 |Cookie Name||JSESSIONID, PLAY_LANG, PLAY_SESSION, UserMatchHistory, bcookie, g_state, lang, lidc, lissc, liveagent_oref, liveagent_ptid, liveagent_sid, liveagent_vc, spectroscopyId|

-If you communicate with us via email, e.g. via firstname.lastname@example.org, you transmit data such as your sender’s address, information contained in the content or your signature (e.g. your position and contact details), general data such as the time of dispatch, and specific data which you may send in an attachment (e.g. your resumé in the case of applications).
+If you communicate with us via e-mail, e.g. via email@example.com, you transmit data such as your sender address, information contained in the content or your signature (e.g. your position and contact details), general data such as the time of dispatch, and specific data which you may send in an attachment (e.g. your CV in the case of applications).
 Data that you send to us this way will also be processed electronically in our system (see section “Data processing systems”) for the purposes of answering and processing your query.
-We provide this channel of communication on the one hand to enable you to contact us quickly by electronic means.
-By doing this, we fulfill a statutory requirement in accordance with the Austrian E-Commerce Act (ECG).
-The legal basis in this regard is Article 6 (1) (c) GDPR.
-We may also invoke Article 6 (1) (f) GDPR.
-Our legitimate interest is to ensure efficient and effective service.
+We provide this channel of communication to enable you to contact us quickly by electronic means.
+The legal basis in these cases is Article 6 (1) (f) GDPR.
+Our legitimate interest is to ensure an efficient and effective service.

 If you speak with one of our employees by telephone, we record certain traffic and communication data, such as the telephone number used or the duration of the call.
 Our employees are also required to record the content of the conversation briefly in our system (see section “Data processing systems”).
-By providing a telephone number for the purposes of making direct contact, we fulfill a legal requirement in accordance with the Austrian E-Commerce Act (ECG).
-The legal basis in this regard is Article 6 (1) (c) GDPR.
-We may also invoke Article 6 (1) (f) GDPR.
-The purpose and our legitimate interest in this data processing is to provide more efficient service (e.g. to forward information regarding your matter within the company and to be able to give you the best possible advice when you call us again).
+The legal basis in these cases is Article 6 (1) (f) GDPR.
+The purpose and our legitimate interest in this data processing is to provide a more efficient service (e.g. to forward information regarding your matter within the company and to be able to give you the best possible advice when you call us again).

-If you contact us by mail, we collect details on your sender address and the content of the document.
-The documents sent are also stored digitally in some cases for faster processing.
-We also invoke Article 6 (1) (f) GDPR as the legal basis with this.
+If you contact us by post, we collect details on your sender address and the content of the document.
+The documents you send are also stored digitally in some cases for faster processing.
+We also invoke Article 6 (1) (f) GDPR as the legal basis for this.

-You may also contact us at events, presentations, or trade fairs and leave your details with us at these, e.g. in the form of a business card.
-We digitize the data collected this way by transferring it to our CRM system (see section “Data processing systems”).
+You may also contact us at events, presentations, or trade fairs and leave your details with us there, e.g. in the form of a business card.
+We digitise the data collected this way by transferring it to our CRM system (see section “Data processing systems”).
 The associated content of the discussion may be logged in a report.
-We invoke Article 6 (1) (b) or Article 6 (1) (f) GDPR as the legal basis for this as applicable.
+We invoke Article 6 (1) (b) or Article 6 (1) (f) GDPR as the legal basis for this.
 Our legitimate interest is in being able to give you the best possible advice in any subsequent discussions.

-You must register with us before you can receive free downloads via email.
-We collect the data you enter there with this (first and last name, email address, telephone number, company, any personal information from the optional message to us).
+You must register with us before you can receive free downloads via e-mail.
+We collect the data you enter there (first and last name, e-mail address, telephone number, company, any personal information from the optional message to us).
 Data that you send to us this way will be processed by us electronically in our system (see section “Data processing systems”) for the purposes of processing your query.
-We use the data on the one hand to send you the requested download via email.
-In return for this free service, we may contact you via email or telephone to provide you with information about our products and services.
+We use this data to send you the requested download via e-mail.
+In return for this free service, we may contact you via e-mail or telephone to provide you with information about our products and services.
 We invoke Article 6 (1) (b) GDPR as the legal basis for this.

 We will store your data for as long as required to process a request.
 This does not apply to data that we are not yet allowed to erase due to our statutory obligations (e.g. documents that must be kept in accordance with tax or commercial law), and data that is required to safeguard legitimate interests, e.g. to assert claims.

 We use the double-opt-in process for registrations to our newsletter.
-This means that once you have registered, we will send you an email to the email address provided in which we ask you to confirm that you wish to receive the newsletter.
-If the email address is not confirmed within one week, it will be automatically erased.
+This means that once you have registered, we will send an e-mail to the e-mail address you provide in which we ask you to confirm that you wish to receive the newsletter.
+If the e-mail address is not confirmed within one week, it will be automatically erased.
 We also store your IP address and the times of the registration and confirmation.
-The purpose of the procedure is to be able to ensure that there is evidence of your registration, and to resolve any potential misuse of your personal data if applicable.
+The purpose of this procedure is to ensure that there is evidence of your registration, and to resolve any potential misuse of your personal data.

-The legal basis is Article 6 (1) sentence 1 (f) GDPR to the extent that we store data in order to ensure that there is evidence of your registration, and to resolve any potential misuse of your personal data if applicable.
-We store your email address with your consent.
-The legal basis is Article 6 (1) sentence 1 (a) GDPR.
+The legal basis is Article 6 (1) (1) (f) GDPR to the extent that we store data in order to ensure that there is evidence of your registration, and to resolve any potential misuse of your personal data.
+We store your e-mail address with your consent.
+The legal basis is Article 6 (1) (1) (a) GDPR.

 You may withdraw your consent to receive the newsletter and cancel the newsletter at any time.
-You can exercise your right to withdraw by clicking on the link provided in each newsletter email, by sending an email to email@example.com, or by sending a message to the contact details provided in the website’s legal information.
+You can exercise your right to withdraw by clicking on the link provided in each newsletter e-mail, by sending an e-mail to firstname.lastname@example.org, or by sending a message to the contact details provided in the Legal Notice.

-We may store the unsubscribed email addresses for up to three years based on our legitimate interests before we erase these, in order to be able to prove that consent was provided previously.
-The processing of this data shall be limited to the purpose of a possible defense against claims.
+We may store the unsubscribed e-mail addresses for up to three years based on our legitimate interests before we erase these, in order to prove that consent was provided previously.
+The processing of this data shall be limited to the purpose of a possible defence against claims.

-Our data protection information for applicants can be found here.
+Information about data protection for applicants can be found here.

 In the case of customers and other business partners, we process personal data primarily for the initiation, establishment, and processing of contractual and pre-contractual relationships.